lgp171188/launchpad/lib/lp/registry/doc/distribution.rst

 ........................................

-The distribution also allows you to look for source packages that match a certain string through the magic of fti.
+The distribution also allows you to look for source packages that match a certain string through the magic of full text indexing (fti).
 For instance:

     >>> packages = ubuntu.searchSourcePackageCaches("mozilla")
     >>> for distro_source_package_cache, source_name, rank in packages: